moderndatacompany/dataos.info/docs/interfaces/workbench.md

 A query is executed by breaking up its execution into a hierarchy of stages.
 Each stage is designed to implement a different section of the distributed query plan.
 The output from these stages is aggregated into a root stage.
 The Minerva (query engine) coordinator is responsible for the modelling of the query plan into stages.

-Here you can see detailed information on the stages in which your query has been segregated, for faster results.
-It cues you in on the time and resources to be consumed for each section of the query.
+Detailed information regarding the query stages, which have been segmented to facilitate faster results, can be found here.
+This provides insights into the time and resources consumption for each section of the query.

 **Tasks**